What is an Applied Learning Experience (ALE) for the MPH?

 What are the steps in putting together an ALE project?

 Students identify their ALE field sites in the second-to-last semester of study and use most of that semester to develop work plans to guide implementation of their projects; they spend their final – semester implementing their projects.
 At the end of the planning course, the student must submit a Draft Work Plan outlining what she or he intends to do in the field during the ALE implementation phase.
 ALE Course Directors, concentration leaders and Career Services staff all assist in helping the student identify a topic, find a site, identify and propose a project to a preceptor and get all approvals necessary for implementation.

 Students are encouraged to develop a project that reflects their career interests.
 The definition of what constitutes a public health agency is kept broad so long as the project is a public health project as defined above, and so long as the preceptor is considered to be a public health practitioner.

-Can a student complete their ALE working abroad?
+Can a student complete a global health ALE?

-Yes, students in any of the MPH concentrations can complete their ALE working on a public health project outside of the U.S. Students doing so take at least one Global Health course and sign up for an ALE sequence that is specially designed for students planning to complete their ALE in an international setting.
-Students are especially encouraged to complete an ALE working abroad under the guidance of preceptors who are working at sites with Tufts University affiliations.
+Yes, students in any of the MPH concentrations can complete their ALE working on a Global Health project.
+Students doing so take at least one Global Health course and sign up for a Global Health ALE sequence that is specially designed for students planning to complete their ALE.
+Students must complete a Global Health ALE working under the guidance of preceptors who are working at sites with Tufts University affiliations.